What We Know Now

-A clinic in Wuhan found diverse neurological symptoms in over 36% of their patients, such as dizziness, confusion, headache as well as taste, smell and vision impairment (3).
+A study by Mao and colleagues found diverse neurological symptoms in over 36% of their patients, such as dizziness, confusion, headache as well as taste, smell, and vision impairment (3).
 A study by Sanchez and colleagues found neurologic manifestations in more than 57% of hospitalized patients with COVID-19 (22).
 More evidence has been found showing that COVID-19 can lead to severe neurological complications and neuropsychiatric illness including psychosis, delirium, encephalitis, deterioration of myelin, altered cortical thickness, and serious brain damage (4, 5, 6, 7, 22, 24, 27).
 A recent study by Liotta and colleagues found neurologic manifestations in 42.2% of their patients at COVID-19 onset, 62.7% showed neurologic manifestations at hospitalization, and 82.3% at any time during the disease course (26).
-An imaging study investigating patients 3 months after they were initially diagnosed with COVID-19 disease.
-The researchers found persistent neurological symptoms in more than half of these patients (7).
-Importantly, the symptoms were not only found in patients with severe disease courses, but also affected patients with mild COVID-19 symptoms.
+An imaging study investigating patients 3 months after they were initially diagnosed with COVID-19 disease found persistent neurological symptoms in more than half of these patients (8).
+Importantly, the symptoms were not only found in patients with severe disease courses but also affected patients with mild COVID-19 symptoms.
 The researchers concluded that COVID-19 possibly disrupts micro-structural and functional brain integrity, potentially leading to long-term neurological consequences.
-Long-term consequences such as chronic fatigue, depression and sleep disturbance have also been found in patients infected with the previous SARS-CoV-1 virus (8) and more and more reports of long-term consequences of COVID-19 are being released (9, 10, 11).
+Long-term consequences such as chronic fatigue, depression, and sleep disturbance have also been found in patients infected with the previous SARS-CoV-1 virus, (9, 25) and more and more reports of long-term consequences of COVID-19 are being released (10, 11, 12, 22, 27).

-A new study just came out, providing the first clear evidence that COVID-19 invades brain cells.
+A new study is providing the first clear evidence that COVID-19 invades brain cells.
 The research team was able to demonstrate in mice, that COVID-19 is neuroinvasive and that an infection in the brain, rather than a respiratory infection, is associated with mortality.
 Further, they found SARS-CoV-2 in cortical neurons of humans and observed pathologic features associated with infection with minimal immune cell infiltrates.
 These results provide evidence for the neuroinvasive capacity of COVID-19 and a direct infection of neurons by SARS-CoV-2 (19).
 Now a new study published by Crunfli and colleagues found histopathological signs of brain damage in 19% of individuals who died of COVID-19.
 Their results provide evidence for the model that SARS-CoV-2 reaches the brain, infects astrocytes, and triggers neuropathological changes that contribute to the structural and functional alterations in the brain of COVID-19 patients (2020).

 Neurological symptoms of COVID-19 are found in patients with varying courses of disease and might only manifest over time.
 This raises the importance of continuous monitoring of patients’ brain health to maintain close neurologic surveillance for prompt recognition of these complications (22).
 To optimize helping patients in case of neurological deviation and promote brain healing, it is crucial to understand neurological deficits in COVID-19 patients early.
-Therefore, a brain MRI baseline has been advised for COVID-19 patients, to have a starting point to treat them successfully in the future (18).
+Therefore, a brain MRI baseline has been advised for COVID-19 patients, to have a starting point to treat them successfully in the future (23).

 Dr. Katharina Koch is a Clinical Psychologist and earned a PhD in Psychology and Neuroscience.